raoufz/doc2img/README.md

 ```

 ## Usage
+Install Python 3.7 and add pip to path

 from forensics perspective: Mount Image with FTK Imager Lite and set 'Mount Method' as 'FileSystem / Read Only'

 It starts with asking which Partition you would like